tc-playground/tools-playground/README.md

 * `gns3`- Network simulator. [#](networking/gns3)

+* `glxinfo` - Shows information about the OpenGL and GLX implementations running on a given X display.

+* `lspci` - A utility for displaying information about PCI buses in the system and devices connected to them.

 * `KVM` - Kernel Virtual Machine Hypervisor [#](virtualisaiton/hypervisors/kvm)

 * `man` - An interface to the on-line reference manuals. (nix)